+6. Classification: See section 19.

+7. Tournament Officials as Competitors: Officials may compete in Approved Silhouette Tournaments.

-- 8. Squadding: Sponsors may squad competitors as they desire.
-It is suggested that squadding be done in relays, with all targets and distances used in each relay, depending on the number of competitors and target bays available. - 9.
-Club Jury Representatives: A Club Jury Representative must represent the club in each Approved Tournament, and must be named at the time of filing the application.
+8. Squadding: Sponsors may squad competitors as they desire.
+It is suggested that squadding be done in relays, with all targets and distances used in each relay, depending on the number of competitors and target bays available.

+9. Club Jury Representatives: A Club Jury Representative must represent the club in each Approved Tournament, and must be named at the time of filing the application.
 In the case of multiple tournament approval, more than one person may be named.
 The Club Jury Representative will be a member of the Jury and will act in the same capacity as the other two Jury members.
-The Match Director, Chief Range Officer and Chief Statistical Officer may NOT be members of the Jury. - 10.
-NRA Membership: Competitors are encouraged, but not required, to hold NRA individual membership.
-However, sponsors may require NRA individual membership if they so desire. - 11.
-National Records: Approved Tournament scores are eligible for National Long Run Records only. - 12.
-Bulletin Boards: A bulletin board must be maintained for posting scores. - 13.
-Conflicting Dates: It is the responsibility of Approved Tournament sponsors to arrange their tournament schedule so as not to conflict with other tournaments in the same area. - 14.
-Reports: The Match Director is responsible for being certain that the Jury Report and payment stubs from the Classification Books sold are sent to NRA within 5 days of the completion of the tournament.
+The Match Director, Chief Range Officer and Chief Statistical Officer may NOT be members of the Jury.

+10. NRA Membership: Competitors are encouraged, but not required, to hold NRA individual membership.
+However, sponsors may require NRA individual membership if they so desire.

+11. National Records: Approved Tournament scores are eligible for National Long Run Records only.

+12. Bulletin Boards: A bulletin board must be maintained for posting scores.

+13. Conflicting Dates: It is the responsibility of Approved Tournament sponsors to arrange their tournament schedule so as not to conflict with other tournaments in the same area.

+14. Reports: The Match Director is responsible for being certain that the match results and any fees are sent to NRA within 30 days of the completion of the tournament.
 Any Official Bulletins which the Club desires to send to NRA may be sent at the same time.